GeekyTim/anavi-docs/anavi-thermometer/anavi-thermometer.md

 Buy any of the available perks, get your hands on the ANAVI Thermometer, contribute to our GitHub repositories, and become part of our open source community!

+#### What Ardiono Libraries do I need to add to the Arduino IDE to compile the example code?

+Use the search option in Manage Libries to install the following libraries:

+.

 ---